iptch/2024-fall-architectural-katas/README.md

 - **External AI Service Rate Limiting**:
-  Since AI services run independently as external entities, as described in [ADR-007](/ADR/ADR-007-use-of-external-llms.md), and these services introduce hard rate-limits, appropriate tracking and control of traffic is essential for reliability as well as cost-control.
+  Since AI services run independently as external entities, as described in [ADR-007](/ADR/ADR-007-use-of-external-llms.md), and these services introduce hard rate-limits, tracking and control of traffic will be required for reliability as well as cost-control.
+  If the traffic pattern across all LLM clients needs to be known, the combination of all clients into one container will need to be considered.

 - **User Administration**:
   User administration through the UI is not yet part of the current concept and is dependent on initial technology